il8677/secchat/README.md

 ### Mallory cannot find out users’ passwords, private keys, or private messages (even if the server is compromised).
 The database only stores hashed passwords.
 Even if the server is compromised Mallory cannot do much with this information as Mallory cannot undo the hash.
 Private keys are stored encrypted with the password using AES.
 Assuming that the password is indeed safe there is no way for Mallory to decrypt the private key.
 Then assumming that both the password and the private key are safe Mallory cannot decrypt the private messages as it does not have the private key.
 Note: the private keys could be brute forced if the user sets a bad password.

 ### Mallory cannot use the client or server programs to achieve privilege escalation on the systems they are running on.
+TODO: answer

 ### Mallory cannot leak or corrupt data in the client or server programs.
 Well assuming that Mallory can compromise the server she actually could corrupt the data.
 However because of the signature the user/client would know that the data has been corrupted.
 The best effort was made to prevent any buffer overflows and we believe there shouldn't be a way to gain access to the systems through this program.